matplotlib/matplotlib/doc/users/index.rst

 Finding no package that suited me just right, I did what any self-respecting Python programmer would do: rolled up my sleeves and dived in.
-Not having any real experience with computer graphics, I decided to emulate Matlab's plotting capabilities because that is something Matlab does very well.
-This had the added advantage that many people have a lot of Matlab experience, and thus they can quickly get up to steam plotting in python.
+Not having any real experience with computer graphics, I decided to emulate MATLAB's plotting capabilities because that is something MATLAB does very well.
+This had the added advantage that many people have a lot of MATLAB experience, and thus they can quickly get up to steam plotting in python.
 From a developer's perspective, having a fixed user interface (the pylab interface) has been very useful, because the guts of the code base can be redesigned